DJRHails/hails.info/src/assets/awards/g-research.md

 ---
-title: "The G-Research Prize"
+title: The G-Research Prize
-associated_with: "imperial-college-london"
+associated_with: imperial-college-london
-date: "2018-2019"
+date: 2019
 ---

 # The G-Research Prize